pramsey/pramsey.github.io/_posts/2014-05-29-government-broadcast-media-vs-bctf.md

 **Postscript:** This isn't just about message, it's about messengers and population size.
 There's 41K BCTF members, that's a lot of people in a province of just 4M.
 BCTF members can create a lot of social media signal, compared to the professional communicators in government.
 I'm sure the government would like to have a great social media presence on this issue, but there aren't 41K government communicators spread out nice and uniformly through every community in the province.
 They just don't stand a chance.

-**Postscript 2:** As if to hammer home the point, this post, which yesterday received a couple hundred views after I posted it to twitter, has received 3 times the traffic today after a teacher shared it on Facebook.</p>
+**Postscript 2:** As if to hammer home the point, this post, which yesterday received a couple hundred views after I posted it to twitter, has received 3 times the traffic today after a teacher shared it on Facebook.